More planes are flying with passengers in every seat. Mergers have cut costs. Ticket prices are up. Fuel prices are down.

 Fallows says China brings two advantages to its rather late start to build an industry that took much of the rest of the world the past century to develop:

-2.)
-The Chinese are skipping over old-fashioned radar and heading straight to “NextGen” GPS navigation systems.
+- The Chinese are skipping over old-fashioned radar and heading straight to what we refer to in this country as “NextGen” GPS navigation systems that will hasten travel as they open up vast expanses of passenger air routes.

-Fallows, however, also points out the stifling contradictions of its regressive political genes.
+Fallows, however, also points out the disadvantages embedded deeply in the stifling contradictions of its regressive political genes.

-There’s no Chinese FAA, but there is the Chinese military that controls the country’s airspace.
+There’s no Chinese FAA, for example, but there most certainly is the Chinese military that controls the country’s airspace.

 “The reason this matters is it’s a little distillation of the struggle for China in general,” Fallows writes.
 “Almost everything about China’s next step up the economic and cultural and technological ladder requires relaxation of some government control, some military control.
 Question is how that balance will be struck.”